How to Make Garlic Confit

 The problem is that if you didn’t use a thermometer, by the time you noticed your oil was too hot, it would be too late and your entire pot of garlic would be burned and ruined.

 This Garlic Confit needs to cook for about 40 minutes which will smell nothing short of amazing assuming you like the smell of roasted garlic (and if you don’t then I don’t know why you would make this).

 Once the garlic is cooked, remove it from the heat and let the pot slowly cool for about 20 minutes.

 The finished result is really tender, savory but not bitter, cloves.
 You can literally pop one of these in your mouth and eat it.
 It’s garlic perfection.

-Store your Garlic Confit in an airtight container in the fridge and you should probably use within a few weeks.
+Store your Garlic Confit in an airtight container in the fridge and you should probably use within a month or so.

 Oh let me count the ways… Mashed potatoes, garlic bread, any pasta dish, pizza, salad dressings, stir-fries, and pretty much any other dish where you need garlic.
 The only difference is that the flavor of these is more mild and subtle.
 If a recipe calls for a clove of garlic, you can easily use 3-4 of these cloves.